 How endometriosis relates to infertility

 In case its other symptoms didn’t suck enough, endometriosis can also cause infertility, thanks to the scarring and excess tissue buildup.
-Ironically, all that uterine tissue that your body is producing for a baby could actually block the pathways to conception.
+Ironically, all that endometrial tissue that your body is producing for a baby could actually block the pathways to conception.

 “Endometriosis is thought to cause infertility because of the scarring and adhesions that result when endometrium grows on pelvic organs,” says Dr. Nataki Douglas, M.D., Ph.D, director of translational research for the Department of Obstetrics, Gynecology and Women’s Health at Rutgers University in New Jersey.

 The more extensive the disease and scarring, the greater the negative impact on fertility.
 “For instance, the adhesions can make it more difficult for an egg to be swept up by a fallopian tube and become fertilized.”

 What your doctor might recommend